iTwin/itwinjs-core/README.md

 Note that all build instructions are designed to run from the imodeljs-core root directory.
 The above commands iterate and perform their action against each package in the monorepo.

+For incremental builds, the `rush build` command can be used to only build packages that have changes versus `rush rebuild` which always rebuilds all packages.

 Note that it is a good idea to `rush install` after each `git pull` as dependencies may have changed.

 ## Source Code Edit Workflow